canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/gc-source-code-repo.md

 * The platform must able to be used as the primary source code repository for all departments and agencies
 * APIs and Hooks must be provided to:
   * Support departments specific SDLC environments (IDEs, OS, Network, etc.) and methodologies (traditional waterfall, DevSecOps, etc.)
-  * Support departments specidic CI/CD needs, e.g.:
+  * Support departments specific CI/CD needs, e.g.:
     * Seamless and automated governance and policy implementation
     * Code repository scanning for known vulnerabilities, licence compliance, audits, reporting, etc.
     * Automation/Orchestration: Build, Unit test, Deploy, Prod, etc.